 Protocol Buffer MIME Types

-All Protobuf documents should have the MIME type application
+All Protobuf documents should have the MIME type application and the subtype

-, with the suffix +json
+protobuf, with the suffix +json for

 JSON